AbdulDevHub/Framework-Mountain/README.md

 # 🏔️ Framework Mountain

-This repository is a comprehensive collection of **front-end projects** built with **React, Svelte, SvelteKit, and Vue**.
+This repository is a comprehensive collection of **front-end projects** built with **React, Svelte, SvelteKit, Vue, and Angular**.
 Each project explores different concepts, frameworks, UI patterns, and interactive experiences.

 Projects range from **small UI experiments** to **full-stack applications** with 3D visuals, CMS integration, and complex state management.